b4ck3nd-dev/DuckyWare/README.md

 # DuckyWare
 My first attempt at malware on a USB Rubber Ducky.
 Do not use this for anything illegal, only use it on machines that you have permission to pwn

+Credit to gushmazuko for the script that I modified, and enigma0x3 for discovering the bypass